bcreativer/JobConnect/README.md

 Check the Design Assests folder contains files for Wireframes, ERD, User journeys, underneath this section is also information regarding the project

+#Depoyment of JobConnect App

+Currently is hosted on Heroku, the url is https://limitless-badlands-63024.herokuapp.com/ Sorry I had trouble deploying my app on AWS couldnt get it to work

 #Problem Statement – JobConnect